Sunday, June 18, 2017

 Julian T. Pinder

 In April of 2009, three friends are murdered in a remote part of Yellowstone National Park.
-Their killer walks into a ranger's station and hands himself in immediately after the murders.
-All the families of the three young men are left even more shattered when their killer walks free due to a loophole in the American Constitution.
+Their killer walks into a ranger's station and hands himself in immediately after the gruesome murders.
+All of the families of the three young men are left even more shattered when their killer walks free due to a loophole in the American Constitution.
 Julian T. Pinder who is a documentary filmmaker will try and get to the bottom of the crime and become more involved than he originally predicted.

 I have to hand it to the producers and director of Population Zero.
 The marketing of this film while certainly not on the same level of movies like The Blair Witch Project when it comes to that type of clever marketing is still a worthy effort because I went into this under the belief that this was a documentary about a real crime.
 They had me for a few minutes before I got wind with what was going on with the film.
 I can appreciate that they tried to do a mockumentary over another found-footage film.

 One of the elements that I enjoyed about this film was that the director decided to connect this mockumentary to one of his own real Documentary films.
 I thought that was a really clever touch by the director.
 While I personally haven't seen his previous documentaries, I questioned how this would sit with people knowing that one is a real documentary and they've tried to incorporate this clearly fake "true-crime" into what is essentially a real story.
-I don't think I've ever personally seen that done in a film before and I give them props for that.
+I don't think I've ever personally seen that done in a movie before and I give them props for that.

 DEATH TOLL: 4